BloopAI/bloop/apps/desktop/README.md

 npm run start-app
 ```

-If the build should fail, please delete all `node_modules` directories you may find and try again. `npm` is sometimes obtuse with caches.
+If the build fails, delete all `node_modules` directories and try again.